Rohingya language: Rohingya Arabic script

+modern use of the script is called “Rohingya Fonna”.
+The Rohingya Fonna script is essentially this historic script, but with some extra symbols as the unmodifed Arabic script is unsuited to the Rohingya language.
+While there is minimal literature using Rohingya Fonna, it does have the approval of the community leaders.
+One of the most significant advocates of Rohingya Arabic script has been Kyaw Hla Aung, a world-renowned lawyer and civil rights activist.

 At present, a Rohingya Unicode font is available.
 It is based on Arabic letters (since those are far more understood by the people) with additional tone signs.
 Tests that have been conducted suggest that this script can be learned in a matter of hours if the reader has learned Arabic in a madrassa.

+The script includes 3 Arabic vowel diacritics, as well as 3 additional diacritics.
+Six "double diacritics" representing nasal vowels are also present.
+In addition, Rohingya Fonna also has 3 tone markers.
+Tone markers act as "modifiers" of vowel diacritics.
+In simpler words, they are "diacritics for the diacritics".
+They are written "outside" of the word, meaning that they are written above the vowel diacritic if the diacritic is written above the word, and they are written below the diacritic if the diacritic is written below the word.
+They are only ever written where there are vowel diacritics.
+This is important to note, as without the diacritic present, there is no way to distinguish between tone markers and I‘jām i.e. dots that are used for purpose of phonetic distinctions of consonants.

 The Rohingya Fonna Unicode keyboard layout as well as a free font can be found here.

+Letters in yellow boxes are solely used in loanwords.
+Letters in green boxes are uniquely Rohingya.

-Latin Rohingya script
+Rohingya Latin script

 In 1999 E.M.
 Siddique Basu was able to simplify the Rohingya writing using Latin letters.
 It is an intuitive writing system which can be learnt easily and is known as Rohingyalish or Rohingya Fonna that uses only 26 Roman letters, five accented vowels, and two additional Latin characters for retroflex and nasal sounds.

 Q, V, and X are used only for loan-words.